 The Justice Resource Center (JRC) provides New York City elementary, middle, and high schools the opportunity to participate in Project Citizen, a public policy program.
 Project Citizen is designed to engage students of all ages in the research and design of a public policy in their school or community.

 After choosing a local public policy issue, students will:

 1) identify a problem with the policy;

 3) create and propose their own policy solution; and

 4) design an action plan to implement their proposal.

 Students create a four-part display board with each of the above features; additionally, students compile a literacy-based portfolio binder that documents their research.

 Click here to see an example of Project Citizen in Astoria.

 Project Citizen complements the 5th, 7th, and 8th grade social studies curricula.
-All materials are aligned to the Common Core standards.
+All materials are aligned to the Next Generation learning standards.
 Upon successful completion of a Project Citizen portfolio, students will participate in a school-level showcase.
 School-level winners will then have the opportunity to participate in a citywide showcase event in May or June.

 Purchase of the program includes a professional development session that will train new teachers in the implementation of Project Citizen as well as a class set of 30 Level One student texts and a teacher’s guide.
-The cost of the program is $700.
-Please click here for information on purchasing.
 Student and teacher materials are also available in Spanish.
-If you would like to participate in Project Citizen, please fill out the Project Citizen School Information form and send to the JRC by fax (212-580-5918) or email Debra Lesser at email@example.com.
+If you would like to participate in Project Citizen, please fill out the Project Citizen School Information Form and send to the JRC by fax (212-580-5918) or email Debra Lesser at email@example.com.